-- √ 42% of girls and 54% of boys had seen or heard advertisements for food/packaged drinks in the last 30 days. - ✓ Most adolescents reported seeing or hearing advertisements via mass media such as television, radio, newspapers, posters, and social media, as well as via shop signs and displays.
+- ✓ 50% of girls and 54% of boys had seen or heard advertisements for food/packaged drinks in the last 30 days. - Most adolescents reported seeing or hearing advertisements via mass media such as television, radio, newspapers, posters, and social media.